-- a) Introductory Level, One and Two star level Competitions: a Horse may compete in Competitions of Introductory Level 1&2 star level from the beginning of the calendar year in which he reaches the age of six. - b) Three star level Competitions: a Horse may compete in Competitions of three star level from the beginning of the calendar year in which he reaches the age of seven. - c) Four star level Competitions and Three Star Level Championships: a Horse may compete in Competitions of four star level or Three Star Championship from the beginning of the calendar year in which he reaches the age of eight.
+- a) Introductory Level, One and Two star level CCI1/2/3 level Competitions: a Horse may compete in 1, 2, 3 Competitions of Introductory Level 1&2 star level from the beginning of the calendar year in which he reaches the age of six. - b) Three star CCI4 level Competitions: a Horse may compete in Competitions of three four star level from the beginning of the calendar year in which he reaches the age of seven. - c) Four star CCI5 level Competitions and Three Four star Level Championships: a Horse may compete in Competitions of four five star level or Three four star Championship from the beginning of the calendar year in which he reaches the age of eight.